Bob Harras: Career

 Harras's tenure as editor-in-chief occurred during the time which Marvel teetered on bankruptcy around 1996 and 1997 (financial trouble became significantly worse during his time at Marvel).
 During his tenure, Harras oversaw titles such as Captain America, Daredevil, Ka-Zar and Deadpool.
+Following the Heroes Reborn experiment, where oversight of four titles was outsourced to Jim Lee and Rob Liefeld, one of the more successful relaunches during Harras’ tenure was of those titles under the "Heroes Return” banner, including The Avengers by Kurt Busiek and George Perez.

 However, the Spider-Man "Clone Saga", in which Norman Osborn was brought back as the Green Goblin despite the opposition of many of the writers, received enough negative reception that it overshadowed his critical successes.

 After leaving Marvel, Harras joined WildStorm as contributing editor on November 15, 2001.
 Harras worked from his New Jersey home office, and reported to Jim Lee, WildStorm's editorial director.
 Until late September 2010, he was the group editor for DC Comics collected editions and editor of DC's new Who's Who series.

 On September 27, 2010, DC Comics named Bob Harras as the company's new editor-in-chief and Vice President.
 Harras oversaw editorial for all DC Comics, DC Universe, MAD Magazine and Vertigo publications.
 He became DC's first Editor-in-Chief after Jenette Kahn, who had held the position from 1989 to 2002.
 He was laid off from DC on August 10, 2020.